Jarred Kelenic Player Props: Mariners vs. Yankees

-On Tuesday, Jarred Kelenic (.282 batting average in his past 10 games, with two doubles, two home runs, four walks and five RBI) and the Seattle Mariners play the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
+On Wednesday, Jarred Kelenic (on the back of going 2-for-4) and the Seattle Mariners face the New York Yankees, whose starting pitcher will be Clarke Schmidt.
 First pitch is at 9:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4) against the Yankees.
+In his most recent game, he had two hits (going 2-for-4) against the Yankees.

 Jarred Kelenic Game Info & Props vs. the Yankees